salimahi/atbs/README.md

 ## phoneregex.py
 A more simplified tool to read through text and find phone numbers as well as extra notes on other Regex functions.

+## phone-email-scraper.py
+A program that will find any phone numbers or emails saved to your clipboard and save the found data as a text file on your computer.